codingyash9-bit/Trading-Rocket/README.md

 ```
 ╭──────────────────────────────────────────────────────────╮
 │                                                          │
 │   GUESSWORK        →     STRUCTURED REASONING            │
-│                                                          │
 │   Tips             →     Explanations                    │
 │   Signals          →     Context                         │
 │   Predictions      →     Probabilistic Scenarios         │
 │   Black Box AI     →     Self-Critical AI                │
 │                                                          │
 ╰──────────────────────────────────────────────────────────╯
 ```

 The market doesn't lie — it reacts.
-TradingRocket helps you understand *what it reacted to*, so you can make better decisions next time.
+TradingRocket helps you understand *what it reacted to*, so you can make smarter decisions every time.

 ---